1st to 31st March 2023

 - The subjects covered in your posts must relate in some way to Wales and/or Welsh writers (or the Welsh diaspora), however, it is permissible to critique works by authors permanently living and working in Wales, regardless of their country of origin.

-- Please use the official hashtag #dewithon19 when tweeting about Reading Wales 2019.
+- Please use the official hashtag #dewithon23 when tweeting about Reading Wales 2023.

-- All Dewithon-related posts must link back to this page and acknowledge Book Jotter in some way.
+- All Dewithon-related posts should link back to (or acknowledge) Book Jotter in some way.

-- The period in which you should read and post content to your blogs is 1st March to 31st March 2019.
+- The period in which you should read and post related content to your blogs is Wednesday 1st March to Friday 31st March 2023.

-- Please feel free to use the logo at the top of this page with a link back to Book Jotter.
+- Please feel free to use any of the Dewithon logos with a link back to Book Jotter.

 - Have fun!